cececlar/protected_routes_cda/README.md

   }
 ```

-- From your **server** directory, test out your npm scripts to ensure they are functional.
+- Test out your npm scripts in your root and server directories to ensure they are functional.

 **Check for understanding: BUT WHY???**